junyuan-chen/AutoregressiveModels.jl/README.md

 as a main goal of the package is to provide support for other packages with more specialized purposes.
 At this moment, the main focus is on vector autoregressions (VAR).
+Estimation of factor models is implemented for balanced panel data following Stock and Watson (2016).
-Some basic support for the autoregressive-moving-average (ARMA) model is also included.
+Some basic support for the autoregressive-moving-average (ARMA) models is also included.

 ## Example Usage